ELITELEARNERSACADEMY/Python-rep/README.md

 solution file: Sort-a-List-of-Tuples-in-Increasing-Order-by-the-Last-Element-in-Each-Tuple.py

+                                               Python Programs on dictionary

+1.Python Program to Create Dictionary from an Object solution file: Create-Dictionary-from-an-Object.py

+2.Python Program to Check if a Key Exists in a Dictionary or Not solution file: Check-if-a-Key-Exists-in-a-Dictionary-or-Not.py

+3.Python Program to Add a Key-Value Pair to the Dictionary solution file: Add-a-Key-Value-Pair-to-the-Dictionary.py

+4.Python Program to Find the Sum of All the Items in a Dictionary solution file: Find-the-Sum-of-All-the-Items-in-a-Dictionary.py

+5.Python Program to Multiply All the Items in a Dictionary solution file: Multiply-All-the-Items-in-a-Dictionary.py

+6.Python Program to Remove a Key from a Dictionary solution file: Remove-a-Key-from-a-Dictionary.py

+7.Python Program to Concatenate Two Dictionaries solution file: Concatenate-Two-Dictionaries.py

+8.Python Program to Map Two Lists into a Dictionary solution file: Map-Two-Lists-into-a-Dictionary.py

+9.Python Program to Create a Dictionary with Key as First Character and Value as Words Starting with that Character solution file: Create-a-Dictionary-with-Key-as-First-Character-and-Value-as-Words-Starting-with-that-Character.py

+10.Python Program to Create Dictionary that Contains Number solution file: Create-Dictionary-that-Contains-Number.py

+11.Python Program to Count the Frequency of Each Word in a String using Dictionary solution file: Count-the-Frequency-of-Each-Word-in-a-String-using-Dictionary.py

 Thanks sanfoundry for the questions if you wish to contribute  or have a proposition, we are  happy to hear from you